the-true-jazzgot/mentallyincorporated/README.md

 # Mentallyincorporated

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.10.

+## Running application locally

+To start run `npm install` after cloning this repository to your machine.

 ## Development server